JetBrains/kotlin-web-site/docs/topics/native/native-ios-integration.md

 deinit on <_NSMainThread: 0x600003bc0000>{number = 1, name = main}
 ```

-Deinitialization on the Swift/Objective-C objects is called on a special GC thread if:
+Deinitialization on the Swift/Objective-C objects is called on a special GC thread instead of the main one if:

 * Swift/Objective-C objects are passed to Kotlin on a thread other than main.
 * The main dispatch queue isn't processed.